manas-chaudhari/android-mvvm/README.md

 }
 ```

-This method is referenced in XML when setting up view.
+This method is referenced in XML when setting up the view.
 ```xml
 <import type="ViewProviders" />